 New students interested in pursuing a graduate certificate must complete the online graduate application, select their intended certificate and pay the required $60 application fee.
 An official transcript, showing the undergraduate degree conferred, should be sent to UCCS Admissions, 1420 Austin Bluffs Pkwy, Colorado Springs, CO 80918, or electronically to firstname.lastname@example.org.

 Gainful Employment Disclosures:

-The U.S. Department of Education requires us to provide information about each of our certificates.
+The U.S. Department of Education requires we provide information about each of our certificates.
 Read Disclosure on Graduate Certificate in Public Management.